grnet/snf-vncauthproxy/docs/index.rst

   * IPv4 and IPv6 support
   * Configurable timeout for client connections

-Its main use is to enable VNC clients to connect to firwalled VNC servers.
+Its main use is to enable VNC clients to connect to firewalled VNC servers.

 It is used by `Synnefo <https://code.grnet.gr/projects/synnefo>`_ to provide users with (VNC) console access to their VMs.